MarcusWolschon/osmeditor4android/documentation/docs/help/en/Presets.md

 ## Managing presets

-To manage the presets go to the "Preferences" screen and then to the "Advanced Preferences", selecting "Presets" will give you a list of the currently available presets.
+To manage the presets go to the "Preferences" screen, selecting "Presets" will give you a list of the currently available presets.
 Clicking in the check box will enable/disable the corresponding entry, a long press on the entry (except for the default "OpenStreetMap") will give you a choice of:

 * **Edit** - change the name or/and URL of the preset